 A survey of American popular music from the turn of the 20th century to the present with an emphasis on rock music.
 Open to all students.
 Three hours each week.
 Formerly MU 136.
+3 semester hours

 MUSC 137 Class Voice (R only)